harmsk/atomic-management/README.md

 you wish to change global settings, directly edit the global configuration either through `Edit > Config` on Windows/Linux or `Atom > Config` on Mac.

-### How to reset my choice of which per-project config file to use as default?
+### How do I reset my choice of which per-project config file to use?
-In `Packages > atomic-management`, select the option `Reset remembered config`.
+In `Packages > atomic-management`, select the option `Reset Remembered Config`.

+### How do I tell which per-project config file is currently in effect?
+You can quickly open up the active per-project config file by selecting `Packages > atomic-management > Open Active Config File`.